VojtaJeBorecc/pong/README.txt

-project can be found on Github: https://github.com/VojtaJeBorecc/pong
+project can be found on Github: https://github.com/VojtaJeBorecc/pong playable browser page can be found on: https://vojtajeborecc.github.io/pong/

 A school project made in a few hours, inspired by the original game Pong.
 Game includes settings that save with localStorage.